 Encounter with a baby tiger and the father who had his back

-After six safaris in the same zone, morning and evening, I was least bothered about by disappointment of going back without my dream shot of the tiger.
+After six safaris in the same zone, morning and evening, I was least bothered about my disappointment of going back without my dream shot of the tiger.
 Although we had a glimpse of a tiger resting near a small pond in Khitauli but having to encounter a tiger face to face seemed far away.
 The team had managed to pull another pass for me for my last safari in the Magadhi zone.
 It was a wonderful feeling and I was very proud of the team who took the pain to arrange the pass.
-I could only imagine how difficult it would had been to get the pass when there are only limited passes for the public and that get sold out months before.
-This is one of the reasons why I utterly love Taj hospitality, their generosity and their kindness.
+I could only imagine how difficult it would have been to get the pass when there are only limited passes for the public and that get sold out months before.
+This is one of the reasons why I utterly love Taj hospitality, their generosity, and kindness.

 The last safari was a special one and this time I did not get my hopes very high and this safari was going to be the most memorable one.
-As we entered the park we got the news from the rangers that Spotty (a female tiger) with her cubs was around a man made watering hole since yesterday.
+As we entered the park we got the news from the rangers that Spotty (a female tiger) with her cubs was around a man-made watering hole since yesterday.
 We rushed to the watering hole and so did others.
-There was a big pile of jeeps waiting for the tigers to give a visit.
-We thought of taking a ride in the jungle as it was quite early for the tigers to come out and quench their thirst.
+There was a big pile of jeeps waiting for the Tigers to give a visit.
+We thought of taking a ride in the jungle as it was quite early for the Tigers to come out and quench their thirst.
 There was a good chance to see a tiger in the open and which we did.
-Soon after we had our breakfast in the wild, which the Taj safari make it special everyday, we rushed back to the watering hole.
+Soon after we had our breakfast in the wild, which the Taj safari make it special every day, we rushed back to the watering hole.
 We waited with patience and after hours there it was, a litter comes and jumps into the pool.
-And following him there were two others and their father.
+And following him, there were two others and their father.
 We spent an hour watching them play in the pool.
 This one moment is what made my trip to Bandhavgarh memorable.
 I hope when you plan your trip to the land of Mowgli you too find your moment of joy.